accelcq/quantum1/README.md

 ---

-For issues or help, open an issue on GitHub or join Qiskit Slack.
+For issues or help, open an issue on GitHub or join Qiskit Slack or Contact ranjan@accelcq.com for more information.